kafisatz/DecisionTrees.jl/README.md

 # DecisionTrees.jl
-Julia Decision Tree Algorithms
+Julia Decision Tree Algorithms for Regression

 This package is under development

-DecisionTrees Julia package repo.